mahozad/cutcon/vlc-how-to.md

 7. (Optional) View all .so files that have rpath= or runpath= in them find . -name "*.so*" | xargs -n1 chrpath | grep "="

-8. Do these in order:
-    cd vlc-mount-copy/usr/lib/
-    sudo chrpath -r '$ORIGIN' libvlc.so
-    cd vlc/
+8. Do these in order (very important: use single quote ' and NOT double quote " in '$ORIGIN' to prevent it being evaluated as a bash variable): cd vlc-mount-copy/usr/lib/ sudo chrpath -r '$ORIGIN' libvlc.so cd vlc/